How To Care For Your Septic System:

 MINIMIZE HEAVY DUTY CLEANERS:

-- Varnish, paint thinners, motor oils, gasoline and other similar chemicals can ruin your system and are a hazard to groundwater.
+• Varnish, paint thinners, motor oils, gasoline and other similar chemicals can ruin your system and are a hazard

 PROTECT THE SYSTEM FROM DAMAGE: